Table of contents

 Wait for your result: You may have to wait 4-6 weeks for a Short Tandem Repeat (STR) test or longer for a more comprehensive Big Y-700 test.
 Most companies will send you an email when your result is ready.
 You can then login into their website and download your result.

 Y DNA test is only designed for males because the Y chromosome is only inherited through the paternal lineage.
 For instance, you would be unable to trace your maternal grandfather through Y DNA testing since your mother can’t transfer Y DNA.
 On the other hand, if you are a male and want to trace regarding your grandfather, running a Y chromosome test would be an appropriate choice.

-In summary, only a male can take a Y DNA test to examine the previous male descendant like his father, grandfather, great-grandfather, etc.
+In summary, only a male can take this test to examine the previous male descendant like his father, grandfather, great-grandfather, etc.

-If you want to trace your genetic genealogy, you can take a Y DNA test.
+If you are a male that wants to trace your genetic genealogy, you can take this test.
 It can help you to find out more about your long-distant ancestors.